Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Reed-Muller codes

 In our coding setting of RM codes, we are interested in obtaining a small upper bound on the conditional entropy

-This conditional entropy measures the following: we are transmitting a polynomial (of unbounded degree) with random coefficients $U^{(m)}$, and then look at the conditional entropy that the components $U_{\leq r}^{(m)}$ have (which correspond to the $RM(m,r)$ codeword), given the received noisy codeword and the complement components $U_{>r}^{(m)}$ of the degree $> r$ that are made available to the decoder.
-The latter components are made available to the decoder because the RM code freezes these components to 0, and for symmetric channels, this is equivalent w.l.o.g.\ to giving access to $U_{>r}^{(m)}$ at the decoder.
+This conditional entropy measures the following: we are transmitting a polynomial (of unbounded degree) with random coefficients $U^{(m)}$, and then look at the conditional entropy that the components $U_{\leq r}^{(m)}$ have (which correspond to the $RM(m,r)$ codeword), given the received noisy codeword and the complement components $U_{>r}^{(m)}$ of degree $> r$ that are made available to the decoder.
+The latter components are made available to the decoder because the RM code freezes these components to 0, and for symmetric channels, this is equivalent w.l.o.g.\ to giving access to $U_{>r}^{(m)}$ to the decoder.
+Consequently, we aim to decode $U_{\leq r}^{(m)}$ observing $Y^{(m)}, U_{>r}^{(m)}$.